 The fairy-talesque Angel Oak tree in Charleston, SC is thought to be one of the oldest living organisms east of the Mississippi River.
 It stands 65 feet (20m or 6 stories) tall, is 28 ft (8.5 m) in circumference, and an area of 17,000 square feet is shaded by it’s tentacular crown.
 The largest branch reaches 187 feet long.

 With an estimated 300-400 years in age, this Southern live oak has survived a number of hurricanes, floods, and earthquakes.
 It was damaged by Hurricane Hugo in 1989 but recovered and continues to grow.

 The tree’s species is native to the lowland country of the coastal Carolina’s.
 Live oaks tend to grow more outward than upward, however due to the Angel Tree’s age, it has done both.
 Its branches reach in all directions with some driving underground and then growing back up above the surface.

 The name comes from the Angel estate, owned by couple Justus Angel and Martha Waight Angel.
 However, local legends say the ghosts of former slaves appear as angels around the tree.

 The tree is now property of the City of Charleston.
 Recently, a plan for apartment development nearby the Angel Tree has been scrutinized and fought against by the S.C.
 Coastal Conservation League.
 They argue that the development would alter the groundwater flow to the tree and clear the nearby forests whose root systems are intimately related with the Angel Tree.

-The Angel Tree is featured in the book, The Locket, by Emily Nelson.
+The Angel Tree is featured in the novel The Heart of a Child by Emily Nelson.
 The area also hosts a number of artistic and social events throughout the spring and summer seasons.